 So for this ad, select the “Get More Website Visitors” goal.

 Now you can begin to create your ad.

-Facebook will import some of the information from your lead page into the ad, such as your page title, logo, or meta-description.
-You can overwrite or completely remove this information and image.
+Note that Facebook will have already imported some of the information from your Facebook business page into the ad, such as your page description, cover photo, or page url into the Ad Preview section.

-- Carousel: multiple images – where viewers can view up to 10 images by sliding through them left to right
+- -For any of these, you can choose to create a Carousel of multiple images or videos, where viewers can scroll through up to 5 images by sliding through them left to right on the ad

 Try not to use text in your photo, and if you must, make sure it is not more than 20% of the image.

 While Facebook no longer penalizes ads with photos that have more than this percentage, it’s still good practice to minimize text.

 For this tutorial, you will start with a single stock image.